jspotten/cs324-labs/07-hw-sockets/README.md

  - Comment out the line of code containing the call to `write()`.
 You will uncomment it later.
  - Replace the call to `write()` with a call to `sendto()`.
-The new line of code will look nearly identical to the one you just commented out, except that `sendto()` allows you to specify the recipient (remote IP address and port), which is necessary if `connect()` has not been called on the socket.
+The new line of code will look similar to the one you just commented out, except that `sendto()` allows you to specify the recipient (remote IP address and port), which is necessary if `connect()` has not been called on the socket.
+   See the usage of `connect()` to add the remote IP address and port.

 Re-run `make` to rebuild both binaries.
 Interrupt and restart the server in the left "remote" pane.